Matt Borne: World Wrestling Federation (1985–1986)

 Borne made his World Wrestling Federation (WWF) debut on March 2, 1985, wrestling Rick McGraw to a time-limit draw.
 He suffered his first recorded loss on March 8 to David Sammartino.
 He was primarily a jobber, but occasionally defeated other jobbers at house shows.
 He made his televised debut for the WWF on the March 23 edition of All Star Wrestling, teaming with Frank Marconi in a losing effort against WWF Tag Team Champions Mike Rotundo and Barry Windham.
 Borne's most notable match during this run was a loss to Ricky "The Dragon" Steamboat at the inaugural WrestleMania pay-per-view in Madison Square Garden on March 31.
 He left the WWF following a loss to George Wells on April 29, 1986 due to drug issues.

 World Class Championship Wrestling (1986–1989)

 In May 1986, Borne joined World Class Championship Wrestling.
-That September, he reformed his tag team with Buzz Sawyer under the management of Percival Pringle III to win a one-day tournament to crown new World Tag Team Champions.
-Borne and Sawyer feuded with fellow Pringle protege Dingo Warrior after falling out with him during a six-man tag team match, with Warrior turning babyface as a direct result of the incident.
+That September, he reformed his tag team with Buzz Sawyer under the management of Percival Pringle III to win a one-day tournament to crown new WCWA World Tag Team Champions.
+Borne and Sawyer feuded with fellow Pringle protégé Dingo Warrior after falling out with him during a six-man tag team match, with Warrior turning babyface as a direct result of the incident.